What are the advantages and disadvantages of selling my house privately?

 - Prepare background information for potential buyers

-- Once an offer has gone “unconditional” (when the buyer is legally bound to buy the property), prepare to move out by arranging for:
+- Once an offer has gone “unconditional” (when all of the conditions in the sales and purchase agreement have been met, and the buyer is legally bound to buy the property), prepare to move out by arranging for:

 - NZ Post to redirect your mail